Dane Allan Smith

+At the 98th Academy Awards, his name was mentioned in the In Memoriam section.

 Education

 Smith attended York University in Toronto.
 He graduated with a Communications major in 1984.

 Career

 Menithings Productions

 In 1999, Smith founded Menithings Productions which contributed visual effects for Hellboy (film).
 Menithings also produced The Freak and Battle for Terra, two short CGI animated films.
 For his work on Battle of Terra, he won the Grand Prize for Best Animated Feature at the 2008 Ottawa International Animation Festival.

 Stereoscopic Conversion

 Smith's production company Daneiam Inc. acquired various post production processes designed to optimize global specialty studios networked to a central location.
 After the filmmaking community initial expressed preference for native stereoscopic capture, the automation of rotoscopy, development of proprietary extrusion techniques capable of ultra high detail, along with advanced digital paint tools shifted preference to the legitimate use of stereoscopic conversion.
 A process that evolved to expand Danes oversight to multiple, concurrent Producer duties for projects including of director James Cameron's Deepsea Challenge 3D production.
 As producer, Smith delivered 1,468 shots that required bespoke lighting and compositing pipelines driving digital intermediary and color standards, optimized for stereoscopic conversion.
 Digital Cinema packages were leveraged to offer more latitude for creative experimentation.
 Dane helped design the cross department team to support his production of Battle for Terra to stereoscopic 3D for theatrical release.
 The techniques and scalable team drew expanded to support notable contributions to Harry Potter and the Deathly Hallows – Part 1, Harry Potter and the Deathly Hallows – Part 2, R.I.P.D., and Hansel & Gretel: Witch Hunters.